June 30, 2023

 Places and countries where you can’t travel with a DUI

 Canada: Canada is very strict about DUI convictions and impose strong DUI travel restrictions.
 If you have a DUI in the past 10 years, you will be denied entry.
 This is especially true for US residents because Canada has access to the FBI database of criminal records.
 Even if the DUI was a misdemeanor and resulted in a simple fine, Canada will judge it according to the toughest standard under the Canadian Criminal Code, which is called “indictable.”
-Visiting Canada with a criminal record will require a waiver.
+Visiting Canada with a DUI or criminal record will require a waiver.
 Canada has some of the toughest rules against DUI travel.

 Mexico: In law, a person with a criminal record for DUI from the past 10 years is not permitted to enter Mexico, though anecdotally speaking, people do visit Mexico with DUIs due to the fact that Mexican authorities do not have access to Canadian criminal record databases.
 Keep in mind that there are other ways a border official can discover a criminal record, including Internet searches and court record databases.
 US residents may have more difficulty if their DUI was prosecuted as a felony.
 Contact your nearest Mexican Consulate for advice if you are considering DUI travel to Mexico.